Bangla School

 Eligibility Parents and kids must be member of Uttoron.

-Registration To maintain a healthy teacher student ratio we will have maximum 20 students per class.
-Total seats in a school year is limited and derived based on available volunteer teachers at the start of the school year.
-For school year 2023, we will have maximum 40 seats for 6-10 age group and maximum 20 seats for 11-18 age group.
+Registration Total seats in a school year is limited and derived based on available volunteer teachers at the start of the school year.
 Registration will be handled on a first-come, first-served basis.
 Waitlist will be maintained if classes become full and students will be notified if an opening occurs in the order of waitlist registration received.

 Behavior Be respectful, disruptive behavior will result in communication to parents.
 Repeated violations will result in suspension.